Qumulo/docs/hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/wiring-nodes.md

 ---
 title: "Wiring Your Supermicro A+ WIO 1114S-WN10RT Nodes"
-summary: "This section explains how to wire your out-of-band management (IPMI) port, 100 Gbps ports, and power on Supermicro A+ WIO 1114S-WN10RT nodes."
+summary: "This section explains how to wire your out-of-band management (IPMI) port, 100 Gbps ports, and power on Supermicro 1114S nodes."
 permalink: hardware-guide/supermicro-a-plus-wio-1114s-wn10rt/wiring-nodes.html
 redirect_from:
   - hardware/supermicro-a-plus-wio-1114s-wn10rt/wiring-nodes.html
 sidebar: hardware_guide_sidebar
 keywords: out-of-band management, out of band management, IPMI, DHCP, network, networking, LAN, ipmitool, 100 Gbps, Ethernet, power
 ---

-This section explains how to wire your out-of-band management (IPMI) port, 100 Gbps ports, and power on {{site.sm1114s}} nodes.

 {% include note.html content="The two Ethernet ports on the back of your node (to the right of the USB ports) are unused." %}